Alphapithovirus

-Alphapithovirus, also known as Pithovirus sibericum, is a genus of giant virus known from two species, Alphapithovirus sibericum, which infects amoebas, and Alphapithovirus massiliense.
+Alphapithovirus is a genus of giant virus known from two species, Alphapithovirus siberiense, which infects amoebae, and Alphapithovirus massiliense.
 It is DNA-based and is a member of the nucleocytoplasmic large DNA viruses clade.
 It was discovered in 2014, when a viable specimen was found in a 30,000-year-old ice core harvested from permafrost in Siberia, Russia.
 It is the third-largest known giant virus, behind only Megaklothovirus horridgei and Klothovirus casanovai.

 Description

 The genus name Alphapithovirus, a reference to large storage containers of ancient Greece known as pithoi, was chosen to describe the new species.
 A specimen of Alphapithovirus measures approximately 1.5 μm (1,500 nm) in length and 0.5 μm (500 nm) in diameter, making it one of the largest viruses yet found, behind only Megaklothovirus and Klothovirus in size.
 At the time of its discovery in 2014, the Pithovirus was the largest known virus by diameter.
 It is 50% larger in size than the Pandoraviridae, the previous largest-known viruses, and is larger than Ostreococcus, the smallest eukaryotic cell, although Pandoravirus has the largest viral genome, containing 1.9 to 2.5 megabases of DNA.

 Alphapithovirus has a thick, oval wall, with an opening at one end.
 Internally, its structure resembles a honeycomb.

 The genome of Alphapithovirus contains 467 distinct genes, more than a typical virus, but far fewer than the 2556 putative protein-coding sequences found in Pandoravirus.
 Thus, its genome is far less densely packed than any other known virus.
 Two-thirds of its proteins are unlike those of other viruses.
 Despite the physical similarity with Pandoravirus, the Alphapithovirus genome sequence reveals that it is barely related to that virus, but more closely resembles members of Marseilleviridae, Megaviridae, and Iridoviridae.
 These families all contain large icosahedral viruses with DNA genomes.
 The Alphapithovirus genome has 36% GC-content, similar to the Megaviridae, in contrast to greater than 61% for pandoraviruses.
 The family Orpheoviridae and genus Alphaorpheovirus, the family Pithoviridae and genus Alphapithovirus, and the family Cedratviridae and genus, Alphacedratvirus, has now been ratified by the ICTV.